I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3d10umddi/ns-d3d10umddi-d3dwddm2_0ddi_video_capability_recommend_decoder_downsampling.md

 ## Members

+`pInputDesc`

+Contains the decode profile used and the resolution and format of the reference frames.
+This is the resolution/format to be downsampled (e.g. 4K, DXGI_FORMAT_P010).

 `InputColorSpace`

 Contains the color space information of the reference frame data.

-`OutputColorSpace`

-The driver returns the recommended color space information of the display frame data.
+`pInputConfig`

+Contains the configuration data associated with the decode profile.

 `pFrameRate`

 Contains the frame rate of the video content.

-`pInputConfig`

-Contains the configuration data associated with the decode profile.

-`pInputDesc`

-Contains the decode profile used and the resolution and format of the reference frames.
-This is the resolution/format to be downsampled (e.g. 4K, DXGI_FORMAT_P010).

 `pOutputDesc`